mthvedt/clearley/README.md

 Everything in Clearley can be done with functions, which are exposed to the user.
 These are described in the docs.
 However, beware: Clearley is still in dev and the functional API may change.

+## Wish list

+Potential ideas or features for Clearley:

+* Ambiguity support and disambiguation rules.
+Currently Clearley outputs a single parse and pretends it's canonical.

+* ClojureScript compatiblity.

+* Java API.

+* Error recovery when parsing.

+* Infinitely-generated context-free grammars.
+With this we can efficiently parse a superset of CFGs in O(3) time.
+The framework for this is already in place-- one would allow rules' 'predict' steps to vary based on the parse state and matched output.

+* Boolean grammars.

+* A parsing automaton for better performance.
+Aycock & Horspool's paper, Practical Earley Parsing, describes how to accomplish efficient Earley parsing.
+It's also known that Earley parsing is not far removed from nondeterministic LR parsing.
+Aycock and Horspool also mention that good performance is available when lazily generating parsing automata, yielding the ability to create infinite-state machines for the infinitely-generated context-free grammars above.
+The branch earley-glr contains some first steps towards a parsing automaton.

+If someone writes a paper on infinite-state parsing automata, remember you heard it here first.

+## References

+TODO: add references.

 ## License